CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

    the image files, there is a file called “Translocation\_doses\_and\_controls.csv”.
 We only want image files to be analyzed in CellProfiler so this file needs to be removed from consideration.
+To do this, follow the next step.

 -  Under the Module settings panel (below the File list), you will see a control for specifying which files should be used from the above list.
+Select "Images only" from the Filter Images dropdown menu.
-Click on the “Update file list” button to filter out the non-image files using the default settings.
+   Click on the “Apply filters to the file list” button to filter out the non-image files.
 You will see that the CSV file is then grayed-out in the list, indicating that it will not be used.

 -  Click on the *Metadata* module, which is the second module in the Input module panel; this module allows you to provide information